 - Jirushi 印 consisted of various flags or banners used as a means of identification.
 Hata-jirushi 旗印 were long streaming banners attached to a crosspiece and held up a long bamboo or wooden rod.
-Uma-jirushi 馬印 massive, three-dimensional, banners used to distinguish the daimyō or other top commanders on the battlefield.
+Uma-jirushi 馬印 massive, three-dimensional, banners used to distinguish the daimyou or other top commanders on the battlefield.
 The sode-jirushi 袖印 badge worn on the shoulder armor.
 Kasa-jirushi 笠印 badge worn on the helmet, often used in place of sashimono in night attacks, ambushes, sea fights, and on stormy days.

 - Horo 幌 was a cloak-like garment that worn on the back, which was supported and shaped by a series of bamboo or wooden sticks.
 It served to display an identifying mon, making the samurai appear larger-than-life while serving as an arrow entangler.
 Ultimately, it marked that warrior as someone significant, usually a messenger or scout, and worthy of honorable treatment, even by his enemies.

-The plethora of flags meant that the commanders, especially the daimyō at the head of each side of the battle, had to have unusually large and noticeable standards to identify their location; samurai needed to know where to rally around, whose orders to follow, and what those orders were.
-Thus, the role of kishu 旗手 or standard bearer was perilous and therefore a very honorable position on the battlefield.
+The plethora of flags meant that the commanders, especially the daimyou at the head of each side of the battle, had to have unusually large and noticeable standards to identify their location; samurai needed to know where to rally around, whose orders to follow, and what those orders were.
+Thus, the role of kishu 旗手 or standard bearer was a perilous one and therefore a very honorable position on the battlefield.

 Thus, the practice of wearing kamon on the ceremonial dress had firmly been established by the late 1500s during the Azuchi-Momoyama period.
 These occasions were quite frequent under Toyotomi Hideyoshi (1536-1598).
 Also, the usage of kamon had been familiar enough to spread to merchants in the capital.